SonarSource/sonarqube/server/sonar-docs/src/pages/setup/get-started-2-minutes.md

 title: Try Out SonarQube
 url: /setup/get-started-2-minutes/
 ---
-You've heard about how [SonarQube](https://www.sonarqube.org/) can help you write cleaner and safer code, and now you're ready to try it out for yourself.
+You've heard about how [SonarQube](https://www.sonarqube.org/) and the [Clean as you code](/user-guide/clean-as-you-code/) strategy can help you write cleaner and safer code, and now you're ready to try it out for yourself.
 This guide shows you how to install a local instance of SonarQube and analyze a project.
-Installing a local instance gets you up and running quickly, so you can experience SonarQube first hand.
+Installing a local instance gets you up and running quickly, so you can experience SonarQube firsthand.

 Once you're ready to set up a production instance, take a look at the [Install SonarQube](/setup/install-server/) documentation.